ramyo564/ramyo564.github.io/_posts/Spring/Ranga_Spring_udemy/Ranga_Section3_Using Spring Framework to Create and Manage Your Java Objects/2023-04-19-Why do we have a lot of Dependencies.md

 ---

 layout: single
-title: "Why do we have a lot of Dependencies?"
+title: "[Spring] Why do we have a lot of Dependencies?"
 categories: Spring
-tag: [Java,"[BIG] Starting Spring Framework","Why do we have a lot of Dependencies?","Dependencies"]
+tag: [Java,"[BIG][Spring] Starting Spring Framework","Why do we have a lot of Dependencies?","Dependencies"]
 toc: true
 toc_sticky: true
 author_profile: false